medialab/minet/docs/cli.md

   -h, --help                           show this help message and exit -i INPUT_DIR, --input-dir INPUT_DIR  Directory where the HTML files are stored.
 Defaults to "content".
   -o OUTPUT, --output OUTPUT           Path to the output report file.
 By default, the report will be printed to stdout.
   -p PROCESSES, --processes PROCESSES  Number of processes to use.
-Defaults to 4.
+Defaults to roughly half of the available CPUs.
   -s SELECT, --select SELECT           Columns of input CSV file to include in the output (separated by `,`).
   --total TOTAL                        Total number of HTML documents.
 Necessary if you want to display a finite progress indicator.